jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-9/chapter-4.md

-+++
-title= "How Republics provide for their Safety" heading= "Chapter 4" description= "Research from Montesquieu" image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-9/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-10" linkftext= "Book 10"
-+++
+---
+heading: "Chapter 4"
+title: "How Despotic Governments provide for their Safety"
+weight: 6
+description: "A small republic is destroyed by a foreign force"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 ## Chapter 4: How Despotic Governments provide for their Security